LeftAndRight/AS2JS/README.md

 AS2JS
 =====

-Utility to convert ActionScript to JavaScript
+Utility to assist porting ActionScript classes to JavaScript ones.